jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (8) Part 9 applies to applications made under this section.

 ### 41C Application for refund of FamilyBoost tax credit
-(1) This section applies to a person who is entitled to apply for a refund of a FamilyBoost tax credit for a quarter under subpart MH of the Income Tax Act 2007.
+(1) This section applies to a person who is entitled to apply for a refund of a FamilyBoost tax credit for a tax credit quarter under subpart MH of the Income Tax Act 2007.
-(2) The person may apply for a refund of the amount of the FamilyBoost tax credit for the quarter calculated under subpart MH.
+(2) The person may apply for a refund of the amount of the FamilyBoost tax credit for the tax credit quarter calculated under subpart MH.
 (3) A person applying for a refund must complete an application— (a) in the manner specified by the Commissioner; and (b) accompanied by the information required by the Commissioner.